mrehkopf/n64rgb-1/README.md

 - On V1.2 boards (and later versions?), CPLD pin 100 is connected to pad *A* and pin 99 to pad *M*.

 Lastly, the information how to update can be grabbed incl. some more technical information here: [URL to viletims official website](http://etim.net.au/n64rgb/tech/).
 The use of the presented firmware is up on everybodies own risk.
-However, a fallback to the initial firmware is provided on viletim webpage.
+However, a fallback to the initial firmware is provided on viletims webpage.

+## Acknowledgement

+Many thanks go to Ikari_01.
+He has written the code to detect 480i and PAL/NTSC output.
+His code is written for the XC9572XL and can be accessed here: [URL to Ikari_01's GitHub repository](https://github.com/mrehkopf/n64rgb)